Ino Anastasia: Empress

 In September 578, Justin II appointed Tiberius as his co-emperor, and on 5 October 578, Justin died and Tiberius became sole emperor.
 According to John of Ephesus, Sophia sent Patriarch Eutychius of Constantinople to Tiberius to convince him to divorce Ino, offering both herself and her adult daughter Arabia as prospective brides for the new Emperor.
 Tiberius refused.

 Tiberius apparently feared for the safety of his wife and daughters.
 John of Ephesus reports that the three women were secretly smuggled into Constantinople by boat, late at night.
 Ino arrived safely and her husband arranged for her meetings with Eutychius and members of the Byzantine Senate.
 Ino was proclaimed Empress in a public ceremony and received the rank of Augusta.

-According to John of Ephesus, her name was considered inappropriate for a Christian Empress as it had Hellenic overtones.
+Her name may have been considered inappropriate for a Christian Empress as it had Hellenic overtones.
 The original Ino was a daughter of Cadmus and Harmonia, identified with the goddess Leucothea.
-As an Empress Ino received the name Anastasia (and officially Aelia Anastasia), suggested by the Blue chariot racing faction.
+According to John of Ephesus, Ino received the name Anastasia (and officially Aelia Anastasia), suggested by the Blue chariot racing faction.
 Their rivals the Greens had suggested the name Helena.

 Anastasia was not the only Augusta.
 Sophia also retained her rank and continued to hold a section of the palace to herself.
 Anastasia's religious affiliation is unknown.
-According to John of Ephesus she was hostile to the Chalcedonian religious faction, and lacked knowledge on their actual beliefs.
-However John does not mention her supporting Monophysitism either.
+According to John of Ephesus, she was hostile to the Monophysites, but her actual belief is unknown.

 Mother-in-law

 On 14 August 582, Tiberius died.
 He was succeeded by Maurice, a general betrothed to Constantina.
-The marriage of Constantina and Maurice took place in autumn 582, in a ceremony was performed by Patriarch John IV of Constantinople and described in detail by Theophylact Simocatta.
+The marriage of Constantina and Maurice took place in autumn 582.
 Constantina was also proclaimed an Augusta while both Sophia and Anastasia kept the same title.
 John of Ephesus mentions all three Augustas residing in the Great Palace.

 Theophanes records the death of Anastasia in the year 593.
 She was buried in the Church of the Holy Apostles, alongside her husband.